-Not-for-Profit Organisations are the establishments that are for utilized for the welfare of the community and are set up as charitable associations which operate without any motive for profit.
-Their primary objective is to furnish service to a specific class or the public at larger picture.
+Not-for-Profit Organisations are the establishments that are for utilised for the welfare of the community and are set up as charitable associations which operate without any motive for profit.
+Their primary objective is to provide service to a specific class or the public at the larger picture.
 Usually, they do not produce, buy or sell commodities and may not have credit transactions.
 Therefore, they need not manage many books of account (as the trading entities do) and Trading and Profit & Loss Account.
-The funds raised by such establishments are credited to general fund or capital fund.
-The major sources of their income usually are subscriptions from their members donations, income from investments, grants-in-aid etc.,
+The funds raised by such establishments are credited to the general fund or capital fund.
+The major sources of their income usually are subscriptions from their member’s donations, income from investments, grants-in-aid etc.

 The primary characteristics of such establishments are :

 - Such establishments are established for furnishing service to a particular group or public at a larger picture such as recreation, education, sports, health care and others without any deliberation of creed, caste and colour.
 Its sole objective is to provide service at free of cost or at nominal cost and not to earn profits

 - These are established and organised as charitable societies/trusts and subscribers to such establishments are known as members

 - Their phenomenons are normally regulated by a managing/executive committee selected by its members

 - The principal sources of income of such organisations are: